Wreck-It Ralph

 Wasn’t I saying I liked this movie though?
 Yes, in fact I do like this movie, but let’s get into it.
 So insert your quarters and start your candy engines, let’s punch our way into Wreck-It Ralph!

-We open the film with narration on what our main character Wreck-It Ralph (played by Mr. Cellophane himself, John C. Reilly) goes through in a typical level of his arcade game ‘Fix-It Felix Jr.’ Turns out it isn’t very fun from his perspective, even if it is for the players and/or his counterpart and good guy Fix-It Felix (played by Jack McBrayer).
+We open the film with narration on what our main character Wreck-It Ralph (played by Mr. Cellophane himself, John C. Reilly) goes through in a typical level of his arcade game ‘Fix-It Felix Jr.’ Turns out it isn’t very fun from his perspective, even if it is for the players and/or his counterpart and good guy Fix-It Felix Jr. (played by Jack McBrayer).
 Eventually we dissolve into the Bad-Anon meeting that Ralph is actually in where he’s describing this whole thing and we see just how in-depth the filmmakers are willing to go to develop a functioning arcade universe.
 This whole scene is full of classic bad guys from retro arcade games such as Zangief and M. Bison from Street Fighter, Bowser from the Mario series, Dr. Robotnik from the Sonic series, Clyde from Pac-Man, etc. Although, while it’s a lot of fun to just have the novelty of seeing each of these characters on screen together and interacting with each other, none of the characters in the scene outside of Ralph himself actually play a major role in the events of the film.

 While some people could see this as a bit of a let-down, I personally appreciate the film for doing this as opposed to making the cameo characters the focus.
 In the end, this movie is out to tell its own story that just so happens to be in the environment of an arcade.
 This is what’s most important to me when it comes to movies like this, that the story and characters are the main focus instead of making the audience reenact the DiCaprio meme of pointing at the screen going “Oh-oh, I know that character!”
 This is also where other movies such as Ready Player One for example fell flat for me as it’s main focus was on cheap cameos with bland characters being our link between all of them.
 Not only does this movie lean into its own story and characters to an engaging and entertaining degree, it also took a lot of work to fully develop its world in a way that’s easy to follow and fun to watch.
 Although, we’ll go into more detail on that later.

 In this meeting though, Ralph lets slip that he’s tired of being the bad guy, and based on how people treat him, we as the audience can totally identify with it.
 Although, ultimately good guys and bad guys are just how games work, especially most of these arcade games that we see, so his fellow bad guys try to remind him that there’s a certain balance in the game world that can’t be messed with.
 Once he leaves and goes back to his game though, we get a clearer picture of how people see him as a bad guy, with random passersby including Frogger from…well…Frogger zipping past him as they’re afraid of him hurting them in some way and very unlikable Surge Protectors stopping him in his tracks to security check him.
-Upon return his fellow game-mates are having a party without him with fireworks, cake, ice sculptures, booze (in 2024 that would’ve earned this movie a PG-13), the works.
+Upon his return, Ralph’s fellow game-mates are having a party without him with fireworks, cake, ice sculptures, booze (in 2024 that would’ve earned this movie a PG-13), the works.

-When he goes up to check out the scene, everyone is still super afraid of him including Felix.
+When he goes up to check out the scene, everyone is still super afraid of him, including Felix.
 One thing I should mention about Felix as well is that I like how he’s portrayed as a kind of detached White person where he’s somewhat aware of how much of a jerk he’s being to Ralph but tries to cover it up by giving him little things here and there.
 He just has the benefit of being surrounded by a huge group of intolerant Nicelanders who look so much worse than him by comparison.
 He’s the only one who decides to talk to Ralph when he comes up to take a look at the party, he’s the only one who tries to engage him in casual small-talk, and he’s the only one to offer him a slice of cake.
 In the end though, he still refuses to reckon with why Ralph feels compelled to do what he eventually does and what part he may have in that until the third act which makes him more of an interesting and dynamic character than just the goofy good guy side character.

 However, the party goes horribly wrong when one of the partygoers named Gene (played by Raymond S. Persi) tells Ralph off saying that Ralph can’t be a good guy like Felix and can’t win a medal since he’s just a bad guy and that’s all he’ll ever be.
 This then causes Ralph to destroy the cake in anger and vow to get himself a medal to rub it in the rest of these jerkbags’ faces.
 It isn’t until Ralph comes across a space cadet named Markowski (played by Joe Lo Truglio) in the backroom of the video game Tapper that Ralph has an epiphany.
 Markowski, in his bug-fueled hysteria, mouth vomits that his game, Hero’s Duty, gives its victors a medal.
 So, Ralph (unintentionally) knocks out Markowski and steals his armor to sneak into Hero’s Duty and win himself a medal.

 Once there, we’re introduced to Sergeant Calhoun (played by Jane Lynch) who I really wish had some ‘harder’ writing.
 Don’t get me wrong, she’s already pretty intense, so much so the movie acknowledges it later, but I would’ve loved to see her swear more and have more adult quips throughout the movie.
-She’s already not in it that terribly much, so it’s not like she would’ve been spouting that many lines kids couldn’t repeat, and they already get away with a little bit with her character by having her prospective husband being eaten by a giant mechanical insect.
+She’s already not in it that terribly much, so it’s not like she would’ve been spouting that many lines kids couldn’t repeat, and they already get away with a little bit with her character by having her first fiancé being eaten by a giant mechanical insect.
 What makes this scene more scarring (though they don’t show it on screen) is that they reveal in the movie that whatever these bugs eat - they become, so by eating her SO she ended up having to shoot and destroy a horribly mutated mechanical bug version of him.
 But beyond these moments in the movie, we aren’t given much else beyond some watered down quips they give her which may have sounded hard to begin with, but were made more Disney-friendly in post.
 In the end it comes across as a bit awkward more than anything badass.
 Although I suppose I can’t complain too much, even though she doesn’t go as far as I would’ve liked her to, she does give this movie a nice edge.

 Now, this may have something to do with the film’s screenwriters.
 I discovered upon rewatching the movie that one of the film’s screenwriters is actually Jennifer Lee whom you may know as a co-writer/co-director of Disney’s top modern moneymaking giant: Frozen.
 Since that movie is primarily a fairy tale where the details aren’t as important when compared to the characters and message, it’s likely that she brought a similar kind of energy to this film.
 Not to say that this is a problem, though I suppose you could see it that way, but more that as a viewer you’re not supposed to focus on these nitty-gritty aspects of the movie and instead relate to the situations, the characters, the moral, and revel in the creative world-building the movie offers.
 Don’t get me wrong, there’s plenty of creative worldbuilding in this to tide you over, and that’s one of the things I enjoy the most about it.